admiraltyio/admiralty/README.md

 The first thing to understand is that there are two distinct kubernetes cluster types involved:

-1. A source kubernetes cluster
+1. Source kubernetes clusters
-1. One or more target kubernetes clusters
+1. Target kubernetes clusters

+Each kubernetes cluster can play either one of the roles.
+Or even both roles at the same time.
+In this document, we will however clearly mark source and target clusters for ease of understanding.

 Admiralty has to be installed on both types of clusters for the federation to work.